sbolel/search-journey-generator-llm/README.md

 ## Project Overview

-The **User Journey Generator** simulates how a real user refines their search terms step by step.
+The **Search Journey Generator** simulates how a real user refines their search terms step by step.
 We accomplish this by:

 1. Picking a **random topic** (e.g., _Educational Technology_).
 2. Starting with a broad query (e.g., `"Educational Technology updates 2025"`).